mjaczynski/swagger-liberty/README.md

 swagger-liberty
 ===============

-Shows how to deploy a Swagger JAX-RS REST API to IBM WebSphere Liberty Application Server
+Shows how to deploy a Swagger JAX-RS REST API to IBM WebSphere Liberty Application Server.
+The server can also be psuhed to IBM Bluemix PaaS.